Equities Savaged As China Retaliation To Trump Tariffs Fans Trade War - UrduPoint

 The selling in Asia was across the board, with no sector unharmed by the savage selling -- tech firms, car makers, banks, casinos and energy firms all felt the pain as investors abandoned riskier assets.

-Among the biggest losers, Chinese ecommerce titans Alibaba and JD.com tanked more than 11 percent, while Japanese tech investment giant SoftBank dived more than 10 percent.
+Among the biggest losers, Chinese ecommerce titans Alibaba tanked more than 14 percent and rival JD.com shed 13 percent, while Japanese tech investment giant SoftBank dived more than 10 percent and Sony gave up 9.6 percent.

-Shanghai shed more than five percent and Singapore more than six percent, while Seoul gave up more than five percent triggering a so-called sidecar mechanism -- for the first time in eight months -- that briefly halted some trading.
+Shanghai shed more than six percent and Singapore eight percent, while Seoul gave up more than five percent triggering a so-called sidecar mechanism -- for the first time in eight months -- that briefly halted some trading.

 "The market is in free-fall mode again, punching through floors," said Stephen Innes at SPI Asset Management.
 "Trump's team isn't blinking.
 The tariffs are being treated as a victory lap, not a bargaining chip."